Jalilnkh/PyTorch-with-Examples-2024/README.md

 # PyTorch Tutorials 2024

-I am going to learn about PyTorch and I would like to share my learning with you.

-I hope you enjoy this.

-I will try to make good notebooks for you if you want to learn reading via notebook.

-I will use a tutorial from the {PyTorch website}{https://pytorch.org/tutorials/beginner/pytorch_with_examples.html} and I might also add some stuff by myself.
+Welcome to my PyTorch Tutorials repository!

+As I embark on my journey to learn PyTorch, I aim to share my insights and knowledge with the community through this repository.
+Whether you're a beginner or looking to deepen your understanding, I hope you find these resources valuable.

+### What to Expect

+- **Comprehensive Notebooks**: I will be creating detailed Jupyter notebooks to facilitate your learning process.
+These notebooks will cover various aspects of PyTorch, making it easier to grasp key concepts through hands-on examples.

+- **Curated Tutorials**: The content will be based on the [PyTorch With Examples](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html) tutorial, complemented by additional insights and materials that I will integrate.

+- **Practical Project**: In addition to tutorials, I will undertake a practical project to demonstrate how to apply PyTorch techniques to real-world applications.
+This project aim to provide a concrete understanding of how to implement and optimize PyTorch models.

+Feel free to explore, learn, and contribute.
+Your feedback and contributions are highly appreciated!

+Happy learning!